kathesch/JuliaTutorial.jl/docs/src/ludecomposition.md

     return y
 end
 ```
-Breaking the following function down a little:
+Breaking the this function down a little:

 * `n = size(L,1)` gives us the number of rows along in $L$.
 * `y = zeros(n)` initializes an array of zeros.